The Famous WordPress 5-Minute Installation For Non-Techies

 (Use ‘localhost’ unless advised differently by your web host)

 Also, make sure that your new values have been entered correctly inside the single quote marks.
-Entering the wrong value or deleting one of the quote marks will cause errors in your WordPress installation …
+Entering the wrong value or deleting one of the quote marks will lead to errors in your WordPress installation …

 (Enter values correctly inside single quote marks)